Adroiti/docs-for-code-review-tools/RuboCop/Style-NumericLiterals.md

 ## Description

-This cop checks for large numeric literals without `_` between groups of digits in them.
+This rule checks for large numeric literals without `_` between groups of digits in them.

-### Example
+## Examples

 ```ruby
 # bad